HashMapsData2Value/AlgorandFAQ/README.md

 ## What are the drawbacks of Algorand?

-The following are things some detractors of Algorand often mention:
+The following threads discuss some of the things that are currently considered drawbacks:

 - https://www.reddit.com/r/AlgorandOfficial/comments/n5tykg/algorand_negatives/
 - https://www.reddit.com/r/AlgorandOfficial/comments/mghvrn/almost_seems_to_good_to_be_true_give_me_something/